wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-11.&emsp;There is no one who does not feel that one is imprisoned in some way.
+11. There is no one who does not feel that one is imprisoned in some way.
 <sup>2</sup>If feeling imprisoned is the result of one’s own free will one must regard his one’s will as not free, or the circular reasoning in the free-will position would be quite apparent.
 <sup>3</sup>Free will must lead to freedom.
 <sup>4</sup>Judgement always imprisons because judgement separates segments of reality by the unstable scales of desire.